 ADD/ADO Address select pin if multiple MPU6050 modules are used.

-MPU6050 Module Parts
+Parts

 The MPU6050 circuitry is pretty simple.
 It consists of the MPU6050 chip itself with the bypass capacitors and the pull-up resistors.

-The module also has two auxiliary pins which can be used to interface external IIC modules like a magnetometer, however, it is optional.
-Since the IIC address of the module is configurable more than one MPU6050 sensor can be interfaced to a Microcontroller using the AD0 pin.
-This module also has well documented and revised libraries available hence it’s very easy to use with famous platforms like Arduino.
-So, if you are looking for a sensor to control motion for your RC Car, Drone, Self-balancing Robot, Humanoid, Biped or something like that, then this sensor might be the right choice for you.
+The module also has two auxiliary pins, which can be used to interface external IIC modules like a magnetometer; however, it is optional.
+Since the IIC address of the module is configurable, more than one MPU6050 sensor can be interfaced to a Microcontroller using the AD0 pin.
+This module also has well-documented and revised libraries available, hence it’s very easy to use with famous platforms like Arduino.
+So, if you are looking for a sensor to control motion for your RC Car, Drone, Self-balancing Robot, Humanoid, Biped, or something like that, then this sensor might be the right choice for you.

-How Does MEMS Accelerometer Work?
+MEMS Accelerometer

-MEMS accelerometers are used wherever there is a need to measure linear motion, either movement, shock, or vibration but without a fixed reference.
+MEMS accelerometers are used wherever there is a need to measure linear motion, either movement, shock, or vibration, but without a fixed reference.
 They measure the linear acceleration of whatever they are attached to.
-All accelerometers work on the principle of a mass on a spring, when the thing they are attached to accelerates, then the mass wants to remain stationary due to its inertia and therefore the spring is stretched or compressed, creating a force which is detected and corresponds to the applied acceleration.
-If you wanna learn more about MEMS sensors you can check out the linked article.
+All accelerometers work on the principle of a mass on a spring.
+When the thing they are attached to accelerates, then the mass wants to remain stationary due to its inertia, and therefore the spring is stretched or compressed, creating a force which is detected and corresponds to the applied acceleration.
+If you wanna learn more about MEMS sensors, you can check out the linked article.

-How Does MEMS Gyroscope Work?
+MEMS Gyroscope

-The MEMS Gyroscope contains a set of four proof mass and is kept in a continuous oscillating movement.
+The MEMS Gyroscope contains a set of four proof masses and is kept in a continuous oscillating movement.
 When an angular motion is applied, the Coriolis Effect causes a change in capacitance between the masses depending on the axis of the angular movement.
 This change in capacitance is sensed and then converted into a reading.
 Here is a small animation showing the movement of these proof masses on the application of an angular movement for different axis.

 Thanks to Ryan JT Nicholl, here is the internal view of an MPU6050 IMU.
 The images are taken using an electron microscope after decapping the chip.